hcilabwvu/reputationagent/README.md

 Additionaly you can download the Jupyter Notebook file and run it from your system.
 This the [link](http://hcilab.ml/reputationagent/ReputationAgent.ipynb) to the file.

+## Data

+Please complete [this form](https://research.hcilab.ml/reputationagent/agreement_ra.docx), sign it and send it to the email addresses indicated in the form.
+We will send you a temporary link to your email with an anonymized version of the dataset.

 ## Citation

 Reputation Agent: Prompting Fair Reviews in Gig Markets